Ordisoftware/Hebrew-Calendar/README.md

 - Add lunar months board with Hebrew names, meanings, lettriqs and tools.
 - Add `--lunarmonths` command-line option to show the lunar months board.

+#### 2021.11.30 - Version 9.14

+- Update of the WorldCities CSV database to the latest version to have 41,000 instead of 13,000 with GPS corrections.

 #### 2021.11.25 - Version 9.13

 - Improve about box to dynamically display the list of dependencies and media used.